GabFitzgerald/workbook-3/README.md

 let nameIsUnique = true; // yes, name is unique let ofLegalAge = false; // no, not legal age
 ```
-Booleans are also the result of comparison expressions and therefore used often in contoll flow.
+Booleans are also the result of comparison expressions and therefore used often in control flow.
 ```javascript
 const x = 2
 console.log(x > 10) // => false